aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 curl $SERVICE_URL/_cat/indices?v&expand_wildcards=all
 ```

-This command retrieves detailed information about all indices, including the number of
+This command returns detailed information about all indices, including the number of
 documents, shards, and index size.
 For example:

 | Status | Index Name                           | UUID                                | Shards | Replicas | Documents | Deleted Docs | Size   | Primary Size |